 - Are close to a healthy body weight

 - Are non-smokers or have quit smoking at least six weeks before surgery

 - Are not happy with the appearance of their abdomen

 - Understand why they want to have a tummy tuck

 There are several possible techniques for tummy tucks.
 During a consultation, Dr. Xu can recommend the best technique for you after she examines your body and has a good understanding of your vision and goals.

 A mini tummy tuck (or mini-abdominoplasty) is focused on only tightening the skin and abdominal muscles in the lower abdomen, between the belly button and the pubic region.
 None of the skin or muscles above the belly button are tightened.
 This involves a short incision along the pubic hairline, with no incision around the belly button.
 This method is typically used for people with a small amount of excess skin in the lower abdomen only, and not much excess skin above the belly button.

 In a standard tummy tuck, an incision is made along the pubic hairline that curves upward toward each hip.
 From this incision, the excess abdominal skin is undermined, pulled down, and smoothed.
 A hole is cut so the belly button can be re-positioned in a natural-looking location.
 Abdominal muscles are repaired, the core is tightened, and the excess skin and fat are removed from the lower abdomen.

 This is the most commonly used approach and allows for correction of loose skin both above and below the belly button.
 It also achieves greater internal tightening of the muscles and a more contoured waistline.
-Compared to a mini tummy tuck, the tradeoff is having a greater scar burden.
+Compared to a mini tummy tuck, the trade-off is having a greater scar but more noticeable results.